 - the degree to which the size of the employer’s enterprise would be likely to impact on the procedures followed in effecting the dismissal;

-- the degree to which the absence of dedicated human resource management specialists or expertise in the enterprise would be likely to impact on the procedures followed in effecting the dismissal; and
+- the degree to which the absence of dedicated human resource management specialists or expertise in the enterprise would be likely to impact on the procedures followed in effecting the dismissal

-Many employees might find the performance management plan to be unrealistic or uncalled for.
-For them, it will be a signal to start looking for another job while they still have a job.
+Many employees might find the PIP to be unrealistic or uncalled for but for employers it can justify dismissal.
+For employees, it will be a signal to start looking for another job while they still have a job.

 In most cases, we find that the performance management plan is a termination plan.
 This is especially the case where an employee has exercised workplace rights, been with the company for many years, or has returned from maternity or personal leave.